Technology in Boutique Wellness: Empowerment or Overwhelm?

 When Technology Replaces People, We Lose the Point

 Wellness spaces are built on presence, care, and energy.
-When technology is designed to replace people—automating connection, scripting service, or pulling attention away from clients—we lose the very thing that makes these spaces powerful.
+When technology tries to replace people—automating connection, scripting service, or diverting attention from clients—we risk losing what makes these spaces special.

 No system can replace a warm welcome.
 No dashboard can replace intuition.
 No report can replace genuine human interaction.